6 Signs Your Keto Obsession Has Spiraled Into An Eating Disorder

 Remember, you don't have to be on a strict keto diet forever.

 Not too complicated, right?
 I suggest that people try a plant-heavy keto diet for eight weeks.
 Committing to eight weeks of keto helps create metabolic flexibility (so you can go from being just a "sugar burner" to having the ability to seamlessly alternate between burning fat and sugar for fuel), but most people don't actually need to be in ketosis long term.
 So after eight weeks, I often suggest ramping up the carbs slightly in an approach I call cyclical ketotarian: four to five days per week you eat a keto diet, and the other two to three days you incorporate additional carbs in the form of fruits and starches like sweet potatoes and rice.
 This cyclical method allows for a balanced, intuitive approach that just about anyone can benefit from.
+To make sure this diet is safe for you, get lab tests done and consult with your doctor.
+Also remember, you must drink a ton of water to burn fat.

 If you think you have a problem, ask for help.